broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 - `prepare_depmap_\*\_for_taiga`

 **Remarks:**
-- in the RNAseq pipeline we have an additional sub-pipeline at the end of the notebook to process the fusion calls from starFusion
+- in the RNAseq pipeline we have an additional sub-pipeline at the end of the notebook to process the fusion calls from starFusion.
-- to get the exact same results as in CCLE, be sure to run `genecn = genecn.apply(lambda x: np.log2(1+x))` to the genecn dataframe in the CNV pipeline (present at the end of the validation steps).
+- to get the exact same results as in CCLE, be sure to run `genecn = genecn.apply(lambda x: np.log2(1+x))` to the `genecn` dataframe in the CNV pipeline (present at the end of the validation steps).
-- we do not yet have integrated our germline calling in the mutation pipeline but you can still find the haplotypeCaller\|DeepVariant workflows and their parameters
+- we do not yet have integrated our germline calling in the mutation pipeline but you can still find the haplotypeCaller\|DeepVariant workflows and their parameters.

 ### 4. QC, grouping and uploading to the portal